RaffertyR/Monthly-calendar-script-for-Scribus/README.md

 9) Option to draw draw mini calendars for previous and next months in the calendar month heading.

-10) You can hide the separate layers for grid, moons, holiday texts and images.
-Use of different styles for month title, weekday names, week numbers, moon phases, holiday texts, mini calendars and dates which can be changed individually.
+10) You can easily change the default styles and colors for month title, weekday names, week numbers, holiday dates and texts, special dates, weekend days, normal dates, mini calendars and moon phases afterwards.
+You can hide the separate layers for moons, holiday texts and images.
 Automatic change to abbreviated weekday names if cells are too small.
-Many build-in controls.
+Many other build-in controls.

 # Please read the instructions file!